drkhodakarami/drkhodakarami.github.io/wiki/JiraLib.md

 Returns the `BlockPos` that is to the **bottom** of the given `facing` direction at the given position.

+---
+---
+> ##### ***`getRelativeDirection(@Nullable Direction direction, @Nullable Direction facing)`***

+Calculates the relative direction based on the given `direction` and `facing`.
+This method determines the direction relative to a specific facing direction.
+If either `direction` or `facing` is null, the method will handle these cases appropriately, potentially returning null or a default value depending on the implementation details.

 ## MathHelper Class

 This is a helper class that provides static helper methods with various math functions.